 All student records must be current and maintained with appropriate measures of security and confidentiality.
-The principal is responsible for complying with all legal requirements pertaining to the maintenance, review, and release of student records retained at the school.
-For purposes of this policy "student records" or "student education records" are those records, files, documents, and other materials that contain information directly related to the student that are maintained by the school system or by a party acting for the school system.
+The principal is responsible for complying with all legal requirements pertaining to the maintenance, review, and release of records retained at the school.

 A. ANNUAL NOTIFICATION OF RIGHTS